AlcoholRehabHelp Logo

 The development of alcoholic liver disease can be linked to genetic factors.
 For instance, people born with an enzyme deficiency involved in alcohol elimination have a higher risk of developing alcohol-induced liver disease.

-Some diseases such as hepatitis C and obesity can increase a person’s likelihood of developing alcoholic liver disease.
+Some diseases like hepatitis C and obesity can increase a person’s likelihood of developing alcoholic liver disease.

 Sponsored